kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 > These changes are built upon the scheduler framework changes introduced in [KEP-4671](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling).

-When a pod with `podGroupRef` is submitted for scheduling, the kube-scheduler performs the following lookup chain:

-- Read `pod.spec.podGroupRef.name` to identify the `PodGroup`
-- Lookup the `PodGroup` object to check its existence and to get the scheduling policy
-- Read `pod.spec.podGroupRef.workloadName` to identify the Workload and check its existence

-If any object in this chain is missing, the pod remains unschedulable until all required objects are created and observed by the scheduler.
+The main change is that The scheduler reads the `PodGroup` objects instead of the `Workload`.
+If the `PodGroup` is missing, the pod remains unschedulable until the `PodGroup` is created and observed by the scheduler.

 #### Informers and Watches